valchkou/cassandra-driver-mapping/README.md

 <a name="nested"/>
 ### Nested Entities
+Cussandra does not support nested entities nor it has integrity constraints.
+So there is no automatic support for nested entities.
-This section shows how you can support nested entities with C* and Mapping Add-on.
+This Section describes how you can support Nested entities manually.
 ```java

 	@Table(name="entity_a")